cicorias/Castle-Winbuntu/README.md

       You can revert the settings after the call. e.g. `filetype indent off`, `syntax off`, etc.
 1. Reload .vimrc and `:PlugInstall` to install plugins.

-1. Setting up YouCompleteMe natively to support code-completion in WSL is unfortunately still a WIP for me, and tbth, a mostly failed experiment :( This appears to be mainly due to the limitations with my Windows/WSL build, although the dated versions of vim packaged with both Ubuntu Trusty and Xenial certainly haven't helped matters.
-If you want Vim 8 (generally preferred) then you'll need to build it from source by following the instructions here: https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source . --Be careful to heed the warning for python2 vs. 3 when building your config, as there are issues when attempting to use both.
+1. Setting up YouCompleteMe natively to support code-completion in WSL is ~unfortunately still a WIP for me, and~ tbth, a ~mostly~ failed experiment:( This appears to be mainly due to the limitations with my Windows/WSL build, although the dated versions of Vim packaged with both Ubuntu Trusty and Xenial certainly haven't helped matters.
+If you want Vim 8 (generally preferred) then you can follow the instructions here: https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source  - to build it from source (be careful to heed the warning for python 2 vs. 3 when building your config, as there are issues when attempting to use both.).

-***Update*** - I've since moved on from YCM, and am now using [vim-mucomplete](https://github.com/lifepillar/vim-mucomplete) for (fast!) tab-based code-completion and [vim-polyglot](https://github.com/sheerun/vim-polyglot) for syntax highlighting - a combo I'm extremely happy with :)
+***Update*** - I've since moved on from YCM, and am now using [vim-mucomplete](https://github.com/lifepillar/vim-mucomplete) for (fast!) tab-based code-completion and [vim-polyglot](https://github.com/sheerun/vim-polyglot) for syntax highlighting - a combo I've been extremely happy with! :)

 ### Fonts

-I've also included a .fonts directory containing a number of fonts I've found useful.
-Here's also a link to a patched Inconsalata Awesome font that works particularly well with vim-airline:
+I've also included a .fonts directory that contains a number of fonts I've found useful.
+Here's also a link to a patched Inconsalata Awesome font and installation instructions that works particularly well with vim-airline:

-1. Download and install the Awesome patched font:
+1. Download and install the Awesome patched font from here:
   * <https://github.com/gabrielelana/awesome-terminal-fonts/raw/patching-strategy/patched/Inconsolata%2BAwesome.ttf>
-2. Again, I'm currently using ConEmu for my terminal, and although not perfectly rendered, this font can be pretty easily loaded and used without much difficulty.
+2. Again, I'm currently using ConEmu for my terminal, and although still imperfectly rendered, it can be selected and used used without much difficulty.
 Frankly, I am still finding the adjustment to using something other than Iterm2 chief among my challenges in establishing a reasonable dev workflow on Windows.
 However I've only really begun exploring what's possible with ConEmu, and am always on the lookout for other interesting projects :)

 ### Boxstarter